Glossary of Terms

 Anti-neo-liberal

 To reject the neo-liberal idea that economic control should be within the private sector instead of the public.
-To actively oppose policies the enhance free market capitalism.
+To actively oppose policies that enhance free market capitalism.

 SOGI education affirmative